Fana (Sufism)

-Fanaa (فناء DIN) in Sufism is the "passing away" or "annihilation" (of the self).
+Fanaa (فناء DIN) in Sufism, a body within Islam, is the "passing away" or "annihilation" (of the self).
 Fana means "to die before one dies", a concept highlighted by famous notable Persian mystics such as Rumi.
 There is controversy around what Fana exactly is, with some Sufis defining it as the absolute annihilation of the human ego before God, whereby the self becomes an instrument of God's plan in the world (Baqaa).

 Other Sufis also interpret it as breaking down of the individual ego and a recognition of the fundamental unity of God, creation, and the individual self.
 However, persons having entered this enlightened state are said to obtain absolute awareness of an intrinsic unity (Tawhid) between God and all that exists, including the individual themselves.

 Views

 Similar to other Sufi doctrines, Fana is based on first-party Islamic teachings.
 Specifically, the Quran says:

 "All things in creation suffer annihilation and there remains the face of the Lord in its majesty and bounty."